Hexilee/unhtml/README.md

 ```

-It works pretty good, but boring.
+It works pretty good, but is boring.
 And now, you can do like this:

 ```go
 package main